theshteves/vim-workshop/README.md

 >
 >	Simply copy the line of Assembly code for "no operation" and paste with a simple "1-0-0-0-0-0-0-0-0-0-0-0-0-0-p"...
 >
 >	Well there goes 50% of the CPU Usage on the server rack dedicated to north.cse.msu.edu.
-If only I could've pressed ten trillion <Esc>'s...
+If only I could've pressed ten trillion ESC's...
 Don't worry I remoted back in from somewhere else and manually killed the process *God bless it's soul*  Speaking of mistakes...

 - **u** - undo
-- **C-r** - re-do
+- **^r** - re-do

 Also here's a couple more cool ones because why not: